Educational guideEvidence-informed

 Should this be used with a quit plan and tracker?

 Yes.
 Financial metrics are most effective when combined with trigger and cravings tracking in a structured plan.
-Practical next step: set one savings milestone you can reach this month.
+Recalculate when your routine or local prices change.

 Related Guides and Support